junxit/us-congress-bills-117/bill.md

     - **(E)** *Vote on passage* The vote on passage shall occur immediately following the conclusion of the debate on the joint resolution of disapproval and a single quorum call at the conclusion of the debate, if requested in accordance with the rules of the Senate.
     - **(F)** *Rules of the chair on procedure* Appeals from the decisions of the Chair relating to the application of the rules of the Senate, as the case may be, to the procedure relating to the joint resolution of disapproval shall be decided without debate.
     - **(G)** *Consideration of veto messages* Debate in the Senate of any veto message with respect to the joint resolution of disapproval, including all debatable motions and appeals in connection with such joint resolution, shall be limited to 10 hours, to be equally divided between, and controlled by, the majority leader and the minority leader or their designees.
-  - **(6)** *Procedures in the Senate* Except as otherwise provided in this subsection, the following procedures shall apply in the Senate to a joint resolution of disapproval to which this subsection applies:
+  - **(6)** *Procedures in the Senate* Except as otherwise provided in this subsection, the following procedures shall apply in the Senate to a joint resolution of disapproval:
     - **(A)** Except as provided in subparagraph (B), a joint resolution of disapproval that has passed the House of Representatives shall, when received in the Senate, be referred to the Committee on Finance for consideration in accordance with this subsection.
-    - **(B)** If a joint resolution of disapproval to which this section applies was introduced in the Senate before receipt of a joint resolution of disapproval that has passed the House of Representatives, the joint resolution from the House of Representatives shall, when received in the Senate, be placed on the calendar.
+    - **(B)** If a joint resolution of disapproval was introduced in the Senate before receipt of a joint resolution of disapproval that has passed the House of Representatives, the joint resolution from the House of Representatives shall, when received in the Senate, be placed on the calendar.
 If this subparagraph applies, the procedures in the Senate with respect to a joint resolution of disapproval introduced in the Senate that contains the identical matter as the joint resolution of disapproval that passed the House of Representatives shall be the same as if no joint resolution of disapproval had been received from the House of Representatives, except that the vote on passage in the Senate shall be on the joint resolution of disapproval that passed the House of Representatives.
-  - **(7)** *Rules of the House of Representatives and Senate* This subsection is enacted by Congress—
+  - **(7)** *Rules of the House of Representatives and the Senate* This subsection is enacted by Congress—
-    - **(A)** as an exercise of the rulemaking power of the Senate and the House of Representatives, respectively, and as such are deemed a part of the rules of each House, respectively, but applicable only with respect to the procedure to be followed in that House in the case of legislation described in those sections, and supersede other rules only to the extent that they are inconsistent with such rules; and
+    - **(A)** as an exercise of the rulemaking power of the Senate and the House of Representatives, respectively, and as such is deemed a part of the rules of each House, respectively, but applicable only with respect to the procedure to be followed in that House in the case of a joint resolution of disapproval, and supersedes other rules only to the extent that it is inconsistent with such rules; and
     - **(B)** with full recognition of the constitutional right of either House to change the rules (so far as relating to the procedure of that House) at any time, in the same manner, and to the same extent as in the case of any other rule of that House.

-## § 3.
-Cooperation and accountability at the World Trade Organization

-The United States Trade Representative shall use the voice and influence of the United States at the WTO to—

-- **(1)** condemn the recent aggression in Ukraine;
-- **(2)** encourage other WTO members to suspend trade concessions to the Russian Federation; and
-- **(3)** consider further steps with the view to suspend the Russian Federation’s participation in the WTO.

-## § 4.
-Modifications to and reauthorization of sanctions under the Global Magnitsky Human Rights Accountability Act with respect to human rights violations

-- **(a)** *Definitions* Section 1262 of the Global Magnitsky Human Rights Accountability Act (subtitle F of title XII of Public Law 114–328; 22 U.S.C.
-2656 note) is amended by striking paragraph (2).
-- **(b)** *Sense of congress*
-  - **(1)** *In general* The Global Magnitsky Human Rights Accountability Act (subtitle F of title XII of Public Law 114–328; 22 U.S.C.
-2656 note) is amended by inserting after section 1262 (as amended by subsection (a)) the following new section:
-    > ## § 1262A.
-Sense of Congress
-    >
-    > It is the sense of Congress that the President should establish and regularize information sharing and sanctions-related decisionmaking with like-minded governments possessing human rights and anti-corruption sanctions programs similar in nature to those authorized under this subtitle.

-  - **(2)** *Clerical amendment* The table of contents in section 2(b) and in title XII of division A of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114–328) are each amended by inserting after the items relating to section 1262 the following:
-- **(c)** *Imposition of sanctions*
-  - **(1)** *In general* Subsection (a) of section 1263 of the Global Magnitsky Human Rights Accountability Act (Subtitle F of title XII of Public Law 114–328; 22 U.S.C.
-2656 note) is amended to read as follows:
-    > - **(a)** *In general* The President may impose the sanctions described in subsection (b) with respect to any foreign person that the President determines, based on credible information—
-    >   - **(1)** is responsible for or complicit in, or has directly or indirectly engaged in, serious human rights abuse;
-    >   - **(2)** is a current or former government official, or a person acting for or on behalf of such an official, who is responsible for or complicit in, or has directly or indirectly engaged in—
-    >     - **(A)** corruption, including—
-    >       - **(i)** the misappropriation of state assets;
-    >       - **(ii)** the expropriation of private assets for personal gain;
-    >       - **(iii)** corruption related to government contracts or the extraction of natural resources; or
-    >       - **(iv)** bribery; or
-    >     - **(B)** the transfer or facilitation of the transfer of the proceeds of corruption;
-    >   - **(3)** is or has been a leader or official of—
-    >     - **(A)** an entity, including a government entity, that has engaged in, or whose members have engaged in, any of the activities described in paragraph (1) or (2) during the tenure of the leader or official; or
-    >     - **(B)** an entity whose property and interests in property are blocked pursuant to this section as a result of activities during the tenure of the leader or official;
-    >   - **(4)** has materially assisted, sponsored, or provided financial, material, or technological support for, or goods or services to or in support of—
-    >     - **(A)** an activity described in paragraph (1) or (2) that is conducted by a foreign person;
-    >     - **(B)** a person whose property and interests in property are blocked pursuant to this section; or
-    >     - **(C)** an entity, including a government entity, that has engaged in, or whose members have engaged in, an activity described in paragraph (1) or (2) conducted by a foreign person; or
-    >   - **(5)** is owned or controlled by, or has acted or been purported to act for or on behalf of, directly or indirectly, a person whose property and interests in property are blocked pursuant to this section.

-  - **(2)** *Consideration of certain information* Subsection (c)(2) of such section is amended by striking “violations of human rights” and inserting “corruption and human rights abuses”.
-  - **(3)** *Requests by congress* Subsection (d)(2) of such section is amended—
-    - **(A)** in subparagraph (A)—
-      - **(i)** in the subparagraph heading, by striking “Human rights violations” and inserting “Serious human rights abuse”; and
-      - **(ii)** by striking “described in paragraph (1) or (2) of subsection (a)” and inserting “described in subsection (a) relating to serious human rights abuse ”; and
-    - **(B)** in subparagraph (B)—
-      - **(i)** in the matter preceding clause (i), by striking “described in paragraph (3) or (4) of subsection (a)” and inserting “described in subsection (a) relating to corruption or the transfer or facilitation of the transfer of the proceeds of corruption”; and
-      - **(ii)** by striking “ranking member of—” and all that follows through the period at the end and inserting “ranking member of one of the appropriate congressional committees.”.
-- **(d)** *Reports to Congress* Section 1264(a) of the Global Magnitsky Human Rights Accountability Act (subtitle F of title XII of Public Law 114–328; 22 U.S.C.
-2656 note) is amended—
-  - **(1)** in paragraph (5), by striking “; and” and inserting a semicolon;
-  - **(2)** in paragraph (6), by striking the period at the end and inserting a semicolon; and
-  - **(3)** by adding at the end the following:
-    > - **(7)** a description of additional steps taken by the President through diplomacy, international engagement, and assistance to foreign or security sectors to address persistent underlying causes of serious human rights abuse and corruption in each country in which foreign persons with respect to which sanctions have been imposed under section 1263 are located; and
-    > - **(8)** a description of additional steps taken by the President to ensure the pursuit of judicial accountability in appropriate jurisdictions with respect to those foreign persons subject to sanctions under section 1263 for serious human rights abuse and corruption.

-- **(e)** *Repeal of sunset*
-  - **(1)** *In general* Section 1265 of the Global Magnitsky Human Rights Accountability Act (subtitle F of title XII of Public Law 114–328; 22 U.S.C.
-2656 note) is repealed.
-  - **(2)** *Clerical amendment* The table of contents in section 2(b) and in title XII of division A of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114–328) are each amended by striking the items relating to section 1265.